dulanov/aoc-python/README.md

 ## Usage

-All solutions can be checked with doctest & unittest modules from [the python's standart library](https://docs.python.org/3/library/index.html).
+All solutions can be checked with doctest & unittest modules from [the python's standard library](https://docs.python.org/3/library/index.html).

 TBD